Fortigi/ConditionalAccess/README.md

 - Policy.Read.All
 - Policy.ReadWrite.ConditionalAccess
 - RoleManagement.Read.Directory
--Optional permission for automatic group creation:
+- Optional permission for automatic group creation:
     Group.Create
 7. Go to the "Certificates & secrets" Tab and create a new Secret.
 Be sure to save secret somewhere.
 8. In the "Overview" of the App Registration, look for the ClientID and the Directory (tenant)ID.